 Font is the computer program or cast metal pieces that allow you to use that particular typeface.

 Design is subjective and takes a certain level of intuition to do well, but that doesn't mean there aren't any basic rules for creating something beautiful.

 Use 1-3 Typefaces

 Using more than three typefaces will make your design look cluttered and unorganized - it's also incredibly difficult to make more than three fonts works together cohesively.
-When in doubt, simplify.
-You don't have to use three fonts - two or even one are often all you need.

 Give Your Type Plenty of Room

 Typography is pointless unless you're able to read it.
 For increased readability, make sure to give your text a lot of breathing room.
-Focus especially on your leading the space between paragraphs.

 Font Families are Your Friend